jonalfarlinga/portfolio/README.md

 7. [Dev Roadmap](#dev-roadmap)

 ## The Cloud Resume Challenge
-This portfolio contains the index and the backend dev environment for my cloud resume.
-The live portfolio/resume can be found at [portfolio.denny-bucklin.net](portolio.denny-bucklin.net).
-This project challenges the developer to deploy a frontend and backend using Github Actions and the Azure Cloud.
+This Cloud Resume Challenge requires the developer to deploy a frontend and backend using Github Actions and the Azure Cloud.
 When complete, the full pipeline is automated and keeps the page updated when new code is pushed to the repository.

+The root of this repository contains the `function_app` for my Azure Functions API and the rest of the module files are in `/api`.
+The `/public` directory contains the index and `/dev` contains the backend dev environment for my this project.
+The live portfolio/resume can be found [here](portolio.denny-bucklin.net).

 ## Tech Stack
-#### HTMX, CSS(Bootstrap), Python(Azure Functions), Azure Tables
+HTMX, CSS, Python, Azure, Database
+#### Frontend
-- The main page is built with **HTML** and **CSS**, utilizing Bootstrap for styling.
+The main page is built with **HTML** and **CSS**, utilizing Bootstrap for styling.
+#### Backend
-- I use **HTMX** and a **Python** backend to serve the separate page views.
+I use **HTMX** and a **Python** backend to serve the separate page views.
+#### Hosting Service
-- The backend API is served from an **Azure Fucntions App**
+The backend API is served from an **Azure Functions App**
+#### Database
-- The backend interacts with an **Azure Table** in blob storage to get and update a continuous count of page loads.
+The backend interacts with an **Azure Table** in blob storage to get and update a continuous count of page loads.

 ## The Work
 To build my cloud-based online resume, I first wrote the site in HTMX and and CSS.
 This took longer than expected, as I spent a long time styling the page manually.

-Next I created a Static Web App in my Azure Storage Account, and uploaded the `index.html`, `index.css`, and `img/` assets to the `$web` container.
+Next I created a Static Web App in my Azure Storage Account, and uploaded the `index.html`, `index.css`, and `/img` assets to the `$web` container.
 By navigating to the storage account url, I could see the live webpage, although it had now content without a backend.

 For a public endpoint, I would want a custom url, so I purchased a domain on Cloudflare.
 Then I created an Azure CDN account and endpoint and created a CNAME on my DNS to associate the Azure endpoint to the domain name.
 Finally, I could create a custom domain on my CDN account, completing the bridge from my Azure Storage Static Page to my custom domain.